JasperFx/marten/documentation/documentation/events/streams.md

 ## Stream State

-If you just need to check on the state of an event stream - what version it is and what if any aggregate type it represents - you can use the
+If you just need to check on the state of an event stream - what version (effectively the number of events in the stream) it is and what if any aggregate type it represents - you can use the
 `IEventStore.FetchStreamState()/FetchStreamStateAsync()` methods or through `IBatchQuery.Events.FetchStreamState()` shown below:

 <[sample:fetching_stream_state]>

+Furthermore, `StreamState` contains metadata for when the stream was created, `StreamState.Created`, and when the stream was last updated, `StreamState.LastTimestamp`.

 ## Fetch a Single Event